Use Tag Values in Expressions

 (*) Types you are likely to use most often include: *Port, *Driver, and *Numeric.

 There are advantages and disadvantages to each method.
-For each situation, VTScada uses what is most likely to be useful in that situation.
+For each situation, VTScada defaults to what is most likely to be useful in that situation.
 "Likely" doesn't mean "always".

 The Scope Function and Tags